romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-When configuring secret scanning for a repository or organization, which of the following actions are appropriate to ensure comprehensive coverage and response to alerts?
+Q: When configuring secret scanning for a repository or organization, which of the following actions are appropriate to ensure comprehensive coverage and response to alerts?
 <details><summary>Show the answer</summary><p>

 - **Enabling notifications for all relevant stakeholders, including security teams and repository administrators**